ATTENTION: College closed Wednesday due to severe weather. More

 Faculty Lead Eleanor Opitz (firstname.lastname@example.org)

-Students have the option of completing either 2 or 4 credit hours in Spanish while studying Spanish in Cuernavaca, Mexico for either 2 or 4 weeks, departing for Mexico City on June 28, 2014.
+Students have the option of completing either 2 or 4 credit hours in Spanish while studying Spanish in Cuernavaca, Mexico for either 2 or 4 weeks.
 Study Spanish in the Mexican City of Eternal Spring!

 Students of Spanish will have the opportunity to be immersed in the Spanish language and culture while living in Cuernavaca, Mexico with a Mexican host family for either two weeks or four weeks.
 Students will study Spanish with native Spanish speakers at Cemanahuac Educational Community in Cuernavaca, Mexico.
 Students will study in small classes for four hours per day, and then have the rest of the day to explore Cuernavaca and other fascinating places in the Mexican state of Morelos and Mexico City along with students from around the US and the world.